 The Feldenkrais Method of Somatic Education®

-The Feldenkrais® method was invented by Moshe Feldenkrais (1904-1984), a successful physicist, engineer, and the 1st European Judo master.
+The Feldenkrais® method was invented by Moshe Feldenkrais (1904-1984), a renown physicist, engineer, and the 1st European Judo master.
 With his unique mix of expert knowledge in a variety of fields and forward-thinking sensibility, Moshe Feldenkrais developed and shared his method over the course of decades, writing 9 books and holding 3 teacher training programs in the process.